iliakan/javascript-tutorial/1-js/2-first-steps/09-operators/article.md

 ## Operators precedence

-If an expression has more than one operator, the execution order is defined by their *precedence*, that is an implicit order among the operators.
+If an expression has more than one operator, the execution order is defined by their *precedence*, or, in other words, there's an implicit priority order among the operators.

 From the school we all know that the multiplication in the expression `1 + 2 * 2` should be calculated before the addition.
 That's exactly the precedence thing.
 The multiplication is said to have *a higher precedence* than the addition.

 Brackets override any precedence, so if we're not satisfied with the order, we can use them, like: `(1 + 2) * 2`.

 There are many operators in JavaScript.
-For clarity and internal needs there exists a [precedence table](https://developer.mozilla.org/en/JavaScript/Reference/operators/operator_precedence).
 Every operator has a corresponding precedence number.
 The one with the bigger number executes first.
 If the precedence is same -- the execution order is from left to right.

-An extract from the table:
+An extract from the [precedence table](https://developer.mozilla.org/en/JavaScript/Reference/operators/operator_precedence):

 | Precedence | Name | Sign |
 |------------|------|------|